 Reverting to a Previous Lifestyle

 One clear warning sign that someone may relapse back to addiction is reverting back to a previous lifestyle that led to the addiction in the first place.
 A person’s career, home life or other life circumstances all could have impacted their initial choice to abuse drugs or alcohol.
 Reverting to such lifestyle choices could also cause someone to revert to addiction.
 Additionally, if you notice a distinct change in a person’s behavior, this could be a clear sign that they have already relapsed or are on the brink of relapsing.
+If you think you or a loved one may be relapsing, contact Choice House to learn more about our Boulder treatment programs for substance abuse recovery.

 Continuing Past Friendships